 Our board of directors is the backbone of our organization and is the key to our success.
-Their cultural diversity and years of experience contribute to the development of our programs that empower the most vulnerable and oppressed individuals in the world.
+Our cultural diversity and years of experience contribute to the development of our programs that empower the most vulnerable and oppressed individuals in the world.

 Susan Stasi